Effect of spaceflight on the human body: Fluid redistribution

 In space, astronauts lose fluid volume—including up to 22% of their blood volume.
-Because it has less blood to pump, the heart will atrophy.
-A weakened heart results in low blood pressure and can produce a problem with "orthostatic tolerance", or the body's ability to send enough oxygen to the brain without the astronaut's fainting or becoming dizzy.
-"Under the effects of the earth's gravity, blood and other body fluids are pulled towards the lower body.
-When gravity is taken away or reduced during space exploration, the blood tends to collect in the upper body instead, resulting in facial edema and other unwelcome side effects.
-Upon return to earth, the blood begins to pool in the lower extremities again, resulting in orthostatic hypotension."
+When the astronauts return to Earth, low blood volume can cause orthostatic intolerance or dizziness when standing.
+Under the influence of the earth's gravity, when a person is standing, blood and other body fluids are pulled towards the lower body, increasing pressure at the feet.
+In a microgravity environment, hydrostatic pressures throughout the body are removed and the resulting change in blood distribution is analogous to an individual changing from standing up to lying down.
+The persistent change in the redistribution of blood volume may result in facial edema and other unwelcome side effects.
+Upon return to Earth, the reduced blood volume creates orthostatic hypotension.
+Orthostatic tolerance after spaceflight has been greatly improved by fluid loading countermeasures taken by astronauts before touchdown.

 Disruption of senses

 Vision

 In 2013 NASA published a study that found changes to the eyes and eyesight of monkeys with spaceflights longer than 6 months.
 Noted changes included a flattening of the eyeball and changes to the retina.
-Space traveler's eye-sight can become blurry after too much time in space.
+Space travelers' eyesight can become blurry after too much time in space.
 Another effect is known as cosmic ray visual phenomena.

 Since dust can not settle in zero gravity, small pieces of dead skin or metal can get in the eye, causing irritation and increasing the risk of infection.

 Long spaceflights can also alter a space traveler's eye movements (particularly the vestibulo-ocular reflex).

 Intracranial pressure

-Because weightlessness increases the amount of fluid in the upper part of the body, astronauts experience increased intracranial pressure.
-This appears to increase pressure on the backs of the eyeballs, affecting their shape and slightly crushing the optic nerve.
-This effect was noticed in 2012 in a study using MRI scans of astronauts who had returned to Earth following at least one month in space.
+Because weightlessness increases the amount of fluid in the upper part of the body, it has been hypothesized that astronauts experience pathologically elevated intracranial pressure.
+This would increase pressure on the backs of the eyeballs, affecting their shape and slightly crushing the optic nerve.
+This was noticed in 2012 in a study using MRI scans of astronauts who had returned to Earth following at least one month in space.
+However, direct evidence of pathologically elevated intracranial pressures in microgravity has yet to be obtained.
+Invasive measures of intracranial pressure on parabolic flights showed that pressures were actually reduced relative to supine levels and slightly higher than seated levels, meaning pressures were within normal physiological variation.
+Without elevated intracranial pressures, a force that flattens the posterior of the eye is still created by the removal of hydrostatic gradients in the intracranial and intraocular spaces.

 Such eyesight problems could be a major concern for future deep space flight missions, including a crewed mission to the planet Mars.
 If indeed elevated intracranial pressure is the cause, artificial gravity might present one solution, as it would for many human health risks in space.
 However, such artificial gravitational systems have yet to be proven.
 More, even with sophisticated artificial gravity, a state of relative microgravity may remain, the risks of which remain unknown.